A Star Is Born (2018 soundtrack): Release and promotion

 The soundtrack's track list and release date were announced on August 30, 2018.
 Interscope Records tweeted that the album "features 19 songs in a wide range of musical styles + 15 dialogue tracks that will take you on a journey that mirrors the experience of seeing the film."
+Due to this approach, AllMusic wrote the album feels similar to old Disney records from the 1960s or 1970s, which often included dialogue to recreate the movie experience.

-Singles
+Singles, videos and performances

-"Shallow" was released alongside a music video on September 27, 2018, as the soundtrack's lead single, and also appears in the film A Star Is Born, it is sung by Lady Gaga, and Bradley Cooper.
-The single was also nominated for multiple awards, and both singers went on to give a performance of the single at the 2019 Oscars.
+"Shallow" was released as the soundtrack's lead single on September 27, 2018, to widespread critical acclaim.
 It is also one of the longest running singles in radio history, and stayed within the top ten on multiple charts, in multiple countries for several months.
+In December 2018, Gaga added the song as the encore to her Las Vegas residency, Enigma.
+During the show on January 26, 2019, Cooper joined Gaga for the performance.
+The same year, Gaga sang "Shallow" solo at the 61st Annual Grammy Awards in a glam rock rendition, and reunited with Cooper to present it at the 91st Academy Awards.

-Two radio-only singles followed in selected countries.
-"Always Remember Us This Way" and "I'll Never Love Again" were distributed across Europe as radio-only singles on January 4, 2019, and May 27, 2019, respectively.
-All three singles have been nominated for a minimum of one Grammy Award.
+"Always Remember Us This Way" and "I'll Never Love Again" were released as radio-only singles in select European countries on January 4, 2019, and May 27, 2019, respectively.
+Each of the three singles received at least one Grammy Award nomination.
+Music videos for these songs, as well as for "Look What I Found", were also released, featuring clips from the film.